Help

 Examples:

-• ((network|operator) & communi*) will return all documents the titles of which contain the word " network " OR the word " operator " AND containing the word "communication", "communications", "community", etc.
+• ‘((network|operator) & communi*)’ will return all documents containing the word "network" OR the word "operator” AND containing the word "communication", "communications", "community", etc. in their titles.

-• ( *etwork | (operator & communications)) will return all documents the titles of which contain the word "network" (for example) OR contain the words "operator" AND "communications".
+• ‘(*etwork | (operator & communications))’ will return all documents containing the word "network" (for example) OR contain the words "operator" AND "communications" in their titles.

 Subject matters

-You may either enter one or several subject matters directly or use the list containing all available subject matters by clicking on the button beside the Subject Matter field.
-Please note that documents might not exist for each particular subject matter.
+You may enter one or several subject matters directly or use the list containing all available subject matters by clicking on the button next to the ‘Subject Matter’ field.
+Please note that documents might not exist for all subject matters.

 Date fields

-Result page
+Results page

 The document number of a specific document contains the year of its drawing up, adoption or registration, shown in brackets, and its consecutive registration number.
-It may comprise one or more prefixes or suffixes identifying its author or addressee, or a specific version of this document.
+It may include one or more prefixes or suffixes identifying its author or addressee, or a specific version of this document.

 The following prefixes and suffixes are used: